 My thoughts are a complicated stew right now, and it doesn’t help that there is much, much more important shit going on that has no regard for my neuroses.
 That being said, my personal life doesn’t stop happening because things are going wrong on a larger scale.
 To be sure, if things get bad enough, my personal life would probably cease to exist as survival became the primary concern.
 I don’t want that to happen, I’m just acknowledging that it can.
 I’m trying to be optimistic, which is still a new thing for me, and it’s kind of like breaking in a pair of boots.
 I’ll probably never completely give up the part of me who immediately thinks of the worst case scenario.
 It’s just that now instead of wallowing in it, I acknowledge it and then stick it in drawer.
 (There have been a lot of worst-case-scenarios floating around lately.
 I don’t know if I could top “rogue neutron star enters our solar system.”
 Which is comforting, in a way.
 It lends perspective.)

 I’m not rooting for chaos or destruction, believe me.
 I’m comfortable and I don’t want that to change.
 But I have had some thoughts on survivalism.
 Those thoughts predate the current political situation in the US.
 I’ve been a fan of dystopian and apocalyptic fiction for years, and I’m not quite sure why.
 I wouldn’t want to survive a cataclysm just to have to scrape and fight for each breath of air and drink of water.
 I wouldn’t want to exist in some bleak, polluted future.
 I’m realistic enough to know that I wouldn’t be one of the ones at the top of the dung heap.
-You know that Steinbeck quote about “temporarily embarrassed millionaires”?
-That’s never been the case with me.
-I’ve never had delusions of wealth or fame, and I’m pretty sure if hordes of undead were to come shambling across the countryside, I’d be in the first wave of casualties.
+I’m pretty sure if hordes of undead were to come shambling across the countryside, I’d be in the first wave of casualties.

 I’m okay with that, though.
 Because if it gets to that point, shit is bad.
 And the things that make life enjoyable and worth living for are probably also gone for good.
 Knitting is right out the window.
 There’s the joke that knitting is a good post-apocalyptic life skill.
 I get the humor, but let’s be realistic: you just don’t have time for that when you’re fighting for survival.
 Besides, a decimated population leaves behind a lot of stuff.
 If you’re trying to defend your life or flee from danger, it makes no sense to spend hours on a sweater or blanket, given that whatever you need can be acquired with a little modern foraging.

-I have a particular set of skills, and I’m sure there are some scenarios in which they would be useful.
-If the threat in question were neutralized, and the reduced population were settling down into communities and enclaves in unsettled areas, then maybe it would be useful to know how to make socks from the hair off a sheep’s hide.
+I have this particular set of skills, and I’m sure there are some scenarios in which they would be useful.
+If the threat in question were neutralized, and the reduced population were settling down into communities, then maybe it would be useful to know how to make socks from the hair off a sheep’s backside.
 But not as useful as knowing how to cultivate food or deliver babies.
 Not nearly as useful as being able to hunt, and prepare, preserve, and store meat.
 If I’m picking people to populate my Little House on the Post-Apocalyptic Hellscape, I’m picking a hunter.
 Preferably one who is skilled in the use of weapons other than just firearms, rather than just a dude who owns a lot of guns but has only ever shot them at human-shaped silhouettes.
 The vague threat of “thugs” breaking into your house pales in comparison to the threat of being knocked off the top of the food chain.
 As far as the knitter?
-I’m only picking her if she’s an excellent raconteur with good birthing hips.
+I’m only picking her if she’s an excellent raconteur and has good birthing hips.

 I think about this occasionally, and not just in the aftermath of a giant political upheaval.
 I think about it every time I look around my home, at all the things I have.
 How did I acquire so much stuff in so short a time?
 I came here a year and a half ago after shrinking the volume of my accumulated belongings down to only what would fit in my car.
 Now, that volume has expanded to fill the space I occupy.
 And this isn’t even the first time I’ve done this!
 Eight years ago, I put everything I owned in my car and moved halfway across the country in the opposite direction, although I didn’t have to divest myself of most of my possessions first.
 I arrived in NC with a carload and left it with a full moving van.
 It was only by the circumstance of getting divorced that I was able to pare down to the minimum again.
 I think at least once a week about the spinning wheel I had to sell off because I didn’t have the space to take it with me.
 I can’t imagine how much crap I’d have if I hadn’t gotten a divorce.